-Students wishing to start a new club or organizations must complete the following form: click here.
+- Students wishing to start a new club or organization must complete the following form: click here.

-Once any of the above forms are completed, please save a copy to your computer and email a copy to Brittany Trevarthen at firstname.lastname@example.org.
+Once any of the above forms are completed, please save a copy to your computer and submit via email.

 All registered student organizations are required to complete the Notification of Student Travel Form and submit it for approval to the Assistant Director of Student Activities ten business before the departure date.
 The student organization must appoint a travel liaison to coordinate the group’s travel and communicate the travel plans to the Assistant Director of Student Activities.
 The travel liaison may be the same student for the entire academic year or may change with each trip.
 All student organizations are required to have a UT Southern student organization advisor on the entire trip.

 - Baptist Collegiate Ministry (BCM) The main purpose of the BCM is to help UTS students in their understanding of a life in Jesus Christ by equipping them to serve their campus, the local community, and area churches.
 We accomplish this through group meetings and service projects, both on and off campus.
 Advisor: Rodney Hawkins